-Resi dential Commercial + Industrial Centra lized Measures in 2021 On-going New On-going New On-going New Feed-in tariffs Yes (purchase of surplus electricity) - Purchase prices for FY 2022 and 2023 were determined Yes - Cut in purchase price - Tender scheme (≥ 250 kW) Yes - Cut in purchase price - Tender scheme (≥ 250 kW) Feed-in premium (above market price) No Electric companies and PPS set the post-FIT power purchase menu No No No FIP program is scheduled to start from FY 2022 for ≥ 1 MW Capital subsidies No No There are subsidies for non-FIT applicant There are subsidies for non-FIT applicant Green certificates Yes Yes Yes (rarely used since FIT is more profitable) Renewable portfolio standards (RPS) with/without PV requirements No No Transitional measures of the past programs are still valid No Transitional measures of the past programs are still valid No Income tax credits - Intended for comp - Two options: imm atment under the Act for panies and individuals w ediate depreciation (10 x is reduced by 50 % fo vho file an income tax 0 %) or 10 % tax cree k return on the blue dit ized Enterprises Self-consumption No There are subsidies intended for PV for self- consumption purpose (non- FIT) No No Net-metering No No No No No No Net-billing Yes Yes Yes (in case of self-consumption) Yes (in case of self-consumption) Yes (in case of self-consumption) Yes (in case of self-consumption) Collective self- consumption No No Commercial bank activities e.g., green mortgages promoting PV programs such as e improvement loans, capacity of 10 kW or more taking ac s and establish fu ncing options for PN Ivantage of FIT.
-The Inds for PV power ere are moves to Activities of electricity utility businesses No Obligation to equip devices to address output curtailment Obligation to equip devices to address output curtail nline proxy Sustainable building requirements Based on the "Act for the Improvement of the Energy Efficiency Performance of Buildings", a gradual change to conformity obligations to energy efficiency standards is promoted.
-Previous non-binding obligations were changed to conformity obligations for buildings with gross floor area of 2,000 m or more from FY 2017 onwards.
-Following the revision of the act in May 2019, buildings with gross floor area of 300 m or more are obliged conform to energy efficiency standards, which took effect on April 1, 2021, and it is proposed to obligate residential buildings to conform to the law starting in 2025 In case of conformity obligations, a building which primary energy consumption falls below standard as a result of assessment in a specific manner cannot be constructed.
-It is expected that installation of PV on buildings will increase through conformity obligations because PV is assessed as a device to reduce energy consumption BIPV incentives No No No No No No Other 1 1 1
+Resi dential Commercial + Industrial Centra alized Measures in 2022 On-going New On-going New On-going New Feed-in tariffs Yes (purchase of surplus electricity) - Purchase prices for FY 2023 and 2024 were determined Yes - Cut in purchase price - Tender scheme (≥ 250 kW) Yes - Cut in purchase price - Tender scheme (≥ 250 kW) Feed-in premium (above market price) No Electric companies and PPS set the post-FIT power purchase menu No From FY 2024, subjects of FIP program will expand to include ≥ 250 kW projects No From FY 2023, subjects of FIP program expanded to include ≥ 500 kW projects Capital subsidies No No There are subsidies for non-FIT applicants There are subsidies for non-FIT applicants Green certificates Yes Yes Yes (rarely used since FIT is more profitable) Renewable portfolio standards (RPS) with/without PV requirements No No Transitional measures of the past programs are still valid No Transitional measures of the past programs are still valid No Income tax credits Intended for comp Two options: imm atment under the Act for panies and individuals w ediate depreciation (10 x is reduced by 50% fo vho file an income tax 0%) or 10% tax credi k return on the blue t sized Enterprises Self-consumption No There are subsidies intended for PV for self- consumption purpose (non- FIT) No No Net-metering No No No No No No Net-billing Yes Yes Yes (in case of self-consumption) Yes (in case of self-consumption) Yes (in case of self-consumption) Yes (in case of self-consumption) Collective self- consumption No No Commercial bank activities e.g., green mortgages promoting PV programs such as e improvement loans, capacity of 10 kW or more taking ac s and establish fu ncing options for PV dvantage of FIT.
+The unds for PV power sed. ere are moves to Activities of electricity utility businesses No Obligation to equip devices to address output curtailment es to address as been Sustainable building requirements The "Act for the Improvement of the Energy Efficiency Performance of Buildings (Building Energy Efficiency Act)" was revised on June 17, 2022, which obliges all the newly built residential and non-residential buildings to conform to the energy conservation standards by FY 2025 In case of conformity obligations, a building which primary energy consumption falls below standard as a result of assessment in a specific manner cannot be constructed.
+It is expected that installation of PV on buildings will increase through conformity obligations because PV is assessed as a device to reduce energy BIPV incentives No No No No No No Merchant PV facilitating measures No No No No No No Other